kemalyen/glog/README.md

 'translations'  => [

-'test-channe'  =>  'A sample channel'
+'test-channel'  =>  'A sample channel'

 ],